motopress/mp-restaurant-menu/readme.txt

 5. Menu Item's page

 == Changelog ==

+= 2.4.15, Sep 23 2026 =
+* Improved phone number validation and display in the order list.

 = 2.4.14, Sep 22 2026 =
 * Fixed a PHP 8.3 compatibility issue when retrieving the currency symbol.